Planning For The Future Is In Your Best Interest

 Probating a will means the will is presented to a court.
 The court then takes into account the direction of the will and divides property accordingly.
 Typically, this process is uncontested, but not always.
 A dispute can happen when someone demands a bigger share of what was left to them.
 When a will is not contested, the process is simple.
 Property is collected, debts and taxes are paid, and the remainder of your assets are transferred to your heirs.

 An executor, typically appointed by the deceased person or testator, is in charge of this process.
 As an executor, it is extremely beneficial to have the guidance of an attorney.
 It is normal not to understand the law and we can make sure all wishes are carried out.

 Call Today To Discuss Your Options

 There are a lot of moving parts to estate planning and probate, plus the added pressure of making the “right” decisions.
 Most people quickly become overwhelmed.
-Our attorneys are here to help you simplify the process.
+Attorney Bradley Hawley is here to help you simplify the process.
 Contact our Prattville office at 334-595-8114 or fill out our contact form.